How to Use a Treadmill Correctly

 • Increase speed gradually to prevent a tumble or serious injury.

-• Never step off a moving treadmill; let it come to a complete stop before a dismount.
+• Never attempt to step off while the treadmill is still moving.
+Always wait for it to come to a complete stop before you dismount.

 There is a correct way to use a treadmill, and you should keep these tips in mind for your safety.